 Radon is another gas that has been reported on by the news media.

-It should be no surprise then that I would direct discussion toward dealing specifically with airborne toxins in and around homes, schools, hospitals and more.
+It should be no surprise then that I would direct discussion toward dealing specifically with airborne toxics in and around homes, schools, hospitals and more.
 Relatedly, Huffington Post writer Lynne Peeples in: “Are Toxic Chemicals In Building Materials Making Us Sick?” provides a wealth of substantive and helpful information.

 Peeples, in the article, makes mention of a report that “underscores the potential dangers of this vast and largely undisclosed stew of chemicals hiding in the building materials of modern homes, schools, hospitals and offices – indoor spaces in which Americans now spend an estimated 90 percent of their time.”